 Gratitude + journaling = reduced caregiver stress

-Caregiver stress is unavoidable when you’re caring for an older adult.
+Caregiver stress is an inevitable part of the job when you’re caring for an older adult.
 But there are ways to keep it from becoming overwhelming.

-We found a way to combine these two stress management techniques into one simple activity – the free UC Berkeley Thnx4 21 day gratitude journal challenge.
-A shorter 10 day “intensive” challenge is also available.
+And there’s even a way to efficiently combine these two stress management techniques into one simple activity – the free 10- or 21-day gratitude journal challenge from Thnx4, an innovative project from the University of California, Berkeley’s Greater Good Science Center.

 We explain how gratitude and journaling reduce caregiver stress and improve health and well-being as well as how the Thx4 gratitude challenge works.

-Putting those two things together gives you the benefits of both in one simple activity!
+Putting those two things together, like this challenge does, gives you the benefits of both in one simple activity!

 - Better health – for example: reduced risk of heart disease